kumahq/kuma-website/app/_src/production/cp-deployment/multi-zone.md

 {% tip %}

-Running global control plane in "Universal on Kubernetes" mode most likely means using PostgreSQL as storage (in-memory storage is just for testing purposes).
+Running global control plane in "Universal on Kubernetes" mode means using PostgreSQL as storage instead of Kubernetes.
 It means that failover / HA / reliability characteristics will change.
 Please read [Kubernetes](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/ha-topology/) and [PostgreSQL](https://www.postgresql.org/docs/current/high-availability.html) for more details.